 \begin{proof} Note first that for any $u,v \in S^1$ either $u = v$, $u = -v$, or $u \notin \{v, -v\}$.
 Hence we obtain the following categorisation of boundary point types according to the orientation of the extremal outward directions $\Xext{x} = \{\xi_1, \xi_2\}$:

-These are due to Proposition~\ref{Prop_structure_of_set_of_outward_directions} for $x \in \Unp{E}$ and Definition\lemref{Def_classification_of_singularities} for $x \notin \Unp{E}$, and they correspond to the cases (a)--(c) illustrated in Figure~\ref{Figure_Three_Basic_Cases}.
-It follows immediately that if $x$ is a wedge (S1), it cannot be of any other type, and vice versa.
-In addition, of all the defined types of boundary points, only the shallow singularities (S4 and S5) and smooth points satisfy $\Cext{x} = \{y\}$ for some $y \in \partial E$, and these types are by definition mutually exclusive.
+These are due to Proposition~\ref{Prop_structure_of_set_of_outward_directions} for $x \in \Unp{E}$ and Definition~\ref{Def_classification_of_singularities} for $x \notin \Unp{E}$, and they correspond to the cases ({ A})--({ C}) illustrated in Figure~\ref{Figure_Three_Basic_Cases}.
+It follows immediately that if $x$ is a wedge (type S1), it cannot be of any other type, and vice versa.
+In addition, of all the defined types of boundary points, only the shallow singularities (types S4 and S5) and smooth points satisfy $\Cext{x} = \{y\}$ for some $y \in \partial E$, and these types are by definition mutually exclusive.

-Hence it suffices to show that the remaining types S2--S3 and S6--S8 (corresponding to case (c) in Figure~\ref{Figure_Three_Basic_Cases}) are mutually exclusive.
+Hence, it suffices to show that the remaining types S2--S3 and S6--S8, corresponding to case ({ C}) in Figure~\ref{Figure_Three_Basic_Cases}, are mutually exclusive.
 For all these types, the set of extremal contributors $\Cext{x} = \{y_1, y_2\}$ satisfies $y_1 - x = -(y_2 - x)$.
-Proposition~\ref{Prop_Sharp_Singularity_Types} then states that for each $\xi \in \Xext{x}$ either \begin{itemize} \item[(i)] there exists a connected component $V \subset E_\eps^c$ and $r > 0$ for which $E_\eps^c \cap U_r(x, \xi) = V \cap U_r(x, \xi)$ and $x \in \partial V$, or \item[(ii)] there exists a sequence of singularities $(x_n)_{n=1}^\infty$ in $\Sing$ with $x_n \to x$ as $n \to \infty$ and $(x_n - x)/\norm{x_n - x} \to \xi$, and
+Proposition~\ref{Prop_Sharp_Singularity_Types} then states that for each $\xi \in \Xext{x}$ either \begin{itemize} \item[(i)] there exists a connected component $V \subset \R^2 \setminus E_\eps$ and $r > 0$ for which $U_r(x, \xi) \setminus E_\eps = V \cap U_r(x, \xi)$ and $x \in \partial V$, or \item[(ii)] there exists a sequence of singularities $(x_n)_{n=1}^\infty$ in $\Sing$ with $x_n \to x$ as $n \to \infty$ and $(x_n - x)/\norm{x_n - x} \to \xi$, and

 \end{itemize} and that these situations are mutually exclusive.
-In other words, for each extremal outward direction $\xi \in \Xext{x}$, the intersection $\partial E_\eps \cap U_r(x, \xi)$ exhibits either 'sharp'-type or 'chain'-type geometry (see Definition\lemref{Def_classification_of_singularities}).
-In case $\xi_1 = \xi_2$, the point $x$ is hence either a sharp (S2) or a chain (S6) singularity, and in case $\xi_2 = -\xi_1$, it is either a sharp-sharp (S3), a chain-chain (S7), or a sharp-chain (S8) singularity, and all these cases are mutually exclusive. \end{proof}
+In other words, for each extremal outward direction $\xi \in \Xext{x}$, the intersection $\partial E_\eps \cap U_r(x, \xi)$ exhibits either sharp-type or chain-type geometry (see Definition~\ref{Def_classification_of_singularities}).
+In case $\xi_1 = \xi_2$, the point $x$ is hence either a sharp (type S2) or a chain (type S6) singularity, and in case $\xi_2 = -\xi_1$, it is either a sharp-sharp (type S3), a chain-chain (type S7), or a sharp-chain (type S8) singularity, and all these cases are mutually exclusive. \end{proof}

-\section{Topological Structure of the Set of Singularities}
+\chapter{Topological Structure of the Set of Singularities}